xbeat/Machine-Learning/README.md

 Introduction to Many-Shot vs Few-Shot In-Context Learning

 In-context learning (ICL) is a crucial aspect of Large Language Models (LLMs).
 This presentation explores the differences between many-shot and few-shot ICL, focusing on their implementation and practical applications using Python.

+## Visual Guide to Bagging and Boosting in Machine Learning

+Understanding Bagging in Machine Learning

+Bagging, short for Bootstrap Aggregating, is a fundamental ensemble technique that creates multiple training subsets through random sampling with replacement.
+This method reduces overfitting by training independent models on different data distributions and combining their predictions through averaging or voting mechanisms.

 ## Understanding Attention Layers in Neural Networks